hendronf/Instapaper-MCP/README.md

 A comprehensive Model Context Protocol (MCP) server for Instapaper integration.
 This server allows Claude and other MCP clients to interact with your Instapaper account - reading, saving, organizing, and analyzing your articles.

+# Like what you see?
+Buy me a coffee: https://cmdzed.com/#/portal/support

 ## Features

 ### 🛠️ Tools (Actions)